-The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards and Interpretations of FRS ("INT FRS") that are effective for annual periods beginning on or after 1 October 2011.
-The adoption of these standards and interpretations did not have any effect on the financial performance or position of the Group and the Company.
+The accounting policies adopted are consistent with those of the previous financial year except in the current financial year, the Group has adopted all the new and revised standards that are effective for annual periods beginning on or after 1 October 2012.
+The adoption of these standards did not have any effect on the financial performance or position of the Group and the Company.